Cooper, Minneapolis: Geography

 The Mississippi River Gorge is unique to this stretch of the entire Mississippi.
 The river cut an eighty-plus foot gorge as what is now St. Anthony Falls moved upstream over thousands of years, finally stopping at downtown Minneapolis due to engineering work during the city's flour milling boom times.
 Today, the Mississippi River Gorge is a protected natural landscape.

 Schools

 2005 marked the closing of Cooper Elementary School, forcing Cooper's children to move to the neighboring Longfellow Elementary, which itself closed in 2010.
-The current elementary school for Cooperites is the Hiawatha-Howe dual campus.
-Minneapolis Public Schools has committed to renovating and re-opening Cooper's school for the 2017-18 school year.
+Today, elementary students in Cooper are split between Dowling Elementary School and Hiawatha Elementary School.

-Sanford Middle School (formerly Jr. High) is the closest middle school, and is located in the Howe neighborhood to the south.
+Sanford Middle School and Andersen Middle School serve the Cooper neighborhood with students from Hiawatha/Howe tracking to Sanford and Dowling students tracking to Andersen.

-South High School is the closest senior high school, and is located in the Corcoran neighborhood further to the west.
+South High School and Roosevelt High School serve the neighborhood with Sanford students tracking to Roosevelt and Andersen students tracking to South.
+Spanish Immersion magnet students at Andersen track to Roosevelt for high school.

-Minnehaha Academy's high school (private) is located along West River Road.
-The middle school is further south on West River Road in the Howe neighborhood.
+Minnehaha Academy's (private) high school is located in Cooper along West River Road.
+Their middle school is further south on West River Road in the Howe neighborhood.

 Political representation

-Cooper is represented by the following people:
+Cooper is part of City Council Ward 12 and Minnesota Legislative District 63A.